wacncontent/CustomizeTool/output/articles/redis-cache/cache-configure.md

 The **Locks** section allows you to lock a subscription, resource group or resource to prevent other users in your organization from accidentally deleting or modifying critical resources.
 For more information, see [Lock resources with Azure Resource Manager](/documentation/articles/resource-group-lock-resources/).

-The **Users** section provides support for role-based access control (RBAC) in the Azure Portal to help organizations meet their access management requirements simply and precisely.
-For more information, see [Role-based access control in the Azure Portal](/documentation/articles/role-based-access-control-configure/).
+The **Users** section provides support for role-based access control (RBAC) in the Azure portal to help organizations meet their access management requirements simply and precisely.
+For more information, see [Role-based access control in the Azure portal](/documentation/articles/role-based-access-control-configure/).

 Click **Export template** to build and export a template of your deployed resources for future deployments.
 For more information about working with templates, see [Deploy resources with Azure Resource Manager templates](/documentation/articles/resource-group-template-deploy/).